kayahr/wastelib/doc/combat.md

 It is the resolver for:

-- player `Attack` orders that did not qualify as ranged / explosive fire
+- player `Attack` commands that did not qualify as ranged / explosive fire
 - enemy groups whose `Weapon Type` is `1`

 This is the part of the combat system where `Brawling`, `Speed`, repeated attacks, and mixed player-versus-enemy initiative actually matter.

-### Scheduler Order
+### Initiative

-The scheduler does not simply alternate sides.
-Instead it builds a queue of all melee activations still eligible to act in this round and then executes them in initiative order.
+Melee attack order is determined by initiative rolls, from highest initiative to lowest.

-Player activation score:
+Player initiative:

 ```text
 playerInitiative =